VincentHenric/IASD_privacy/README.md

 ## Project structure and files

+### Jupyter notebooks

+- `data_exploration.ipynb`: Netflix ratings data exploration.
+- `privacy_project_spark.ipynb`: Examples on how to use the project API.
+- `result_analysis.ipynb`: Article results reproduction, and explore threshold selection.
+- `result_analysis_withoutMovies.ipynb`: Analysis for the without movie extension.
+- `compare movies IMDB - Netflix.ipynb`: Experiments on matching IMDB movies to Netflix IDs.

+### Main algorithm

 - `config.py`: Spark settings.
 - `privacy.py`: First implementation of the de-anonymisation algorithm using Pandas.
 - `privacy_spark.py`: PySpark implementation: more heavyweight but it allows to experiment on the full dataset in a reasonable amount of time.
 - `experiment.py`: Experiment runner.
 It performs de-anonymisation using various settings and store the results in the `experiments/` folder.

+### Data management

 - `datasets/`: Dataset files location and extraction code.
 - `experiments/`: Experiments results that can be used for further analysis.
-- `privacy_project.ipynb`: ...
-- `privacy_project_spark.ipynb`: ...
-- `result_analysis.ipynb`: Jupyter Notebook that reproduce some results of the article, and explore threshold selection.

 ## More details